-Temperatures were slightly to significantly warmer than average for this part of the year, except in most of the Lesser Antilles.
-That said, region-wide, temperatures felt comfortably cool especially in December and January which form the coolest part of the year.
-Climate Advisories: Caribbean March through May marks: 1) the transition between the dry season (up till April) and the start of the wet season (in May) in the Bahamas, Belize, the Greater Antilles and the Guianas; 2) the second half of the dry season in the Lesser Antilles; and 3) the long dry season in the ABC Islands.
+Climate Advisories: Caribbean

+March through May marks: 1) the transition between the dry season (up till April) and the start of the wet season (in May) in the Bahamas, Belize, the Greater Antilles and the Guianas; 2) the second half of the dry season in the Lesser Antilles; and 3) the long dry season in the ABC Islands.
 What should you do?

 Climatically, March to May forms the second half of the Caribbean Dry Season in Belize and the Caribbean Islands, characterised by relatively few wet days and a small number of wet spells, but many dry days and quite a few dry spells.
 That said, the intensity of heavy showers increases towards May, especially in the Greater Antilles.
 Consequently, despite being very low in March, the potential for flooding increases in April and May (high confidence).
 In the coastal Guianas, a steady increase in flooding potential should manifest by May which is the start of their primary wet season (high confidence).
-Extreme wet spells, which become a possibility from April onwards, may coincide with thunderstorms and high winds, and may result in flash floods, land slippage, power outages and possible contamination of food and water supplies.
+Extreme wet spells, which become a possibility from April onwards across the region, may coincide with thunderstorms and high winds, and may result in flash floods, land slippage, power outages and possible contamination of food and water supplies.
 Therefore, proper planning / contingencies for these scenarios is imperative in tourism disaster plans.